unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `normalization="disabled"`

-> Normalization will not typically be the responsibility of the keyboard author, rather this will be managed by the implementation.
-> The implementation will apply normalization as appropriate when matching transform rules and `<display>` value matching.
-> Output from the keyboard, following application of all transform rules, will be normalized to implementation or application-requested form.
+> The presence of this attrinbute indicates that normalization will not be applied to input text, matching, or output.
->
-> However, it is recognized that there may be some keyboards which, for compatibility or legacy reasons, need to manage their own normalization.
-The implementation in that case will do no normalization at all.
-The keyboard author must make use of transforms in the keyboard to any required normalization.
-In this case, the attribute value `normalization="disabled"` is used to indicate that no automatic normalization happens.
->
 > See [Normalization](#normalization) for additional details.
 >
-> **Note**: while this attribute is allowed by the specification, its use is discouraged, and keyboards with `normalization="disabled"` would not be accepted into the ClDR repository.
+> **Note**: while this attribute is allowed by the specification, it should be used with caution, and keyboards with `normalization="disabled"` would not be accepted into the ClDR repository.

 **Example**